 Arrive Extra Early

-The past few years, security at the start has slowed down entry to the runner area.
+The past few years, security at the start of the Marine Corps marathon course has slowed down entry to the runner area.
 Two years ago when it rained, some runners still hadn’t passed through the metal detectors when the start-of-race flyover occurred.

 Smart runner tip: Get there AT LEAST two hours early.
 I’d say two and a half is safer.
 You’ll be too excited for the extra shut-eye on race day anyway, right?